 If your RV is rented out fewer than 15 days during the year, you don’t have to report any of the rental income nor can you take any of the rental expenses as deductions.
 Consider it a gift.
 It’s no different than renting out a traditional home or vacation spot for 14 days or less.

 100% Business Use of RV

-If you personally use your RV strictly for business purposes with absolutely NO personal or entertainment use, then you qualify for a Section 179 deduction.
+If you personally use your RV strictly for business purposes with absolutely NO personal or entertainment use, then you might qualify for a Section 179 deduction.

 This applies if you have a sticks-and-bricks home and use your RV to travel to clients instead of flying or driving and staying in a hotel.
 Let’s say you travel to Portland to teach a 4-day course in person.
-You leave behind your home for this business venture.
+You leave behind your traditional home for this business venture.